Video surveillance compared

 Functionality

-Real-time monitoring works by continuously observing live video footage to immediately detect and respond to security incidents, following the principle: “Big Brother is watching you!”
-You either have your own employees who do nothing all day but stare at monitors and hope that something finally happens, or you hire an external security service to do exactly that for you.
+Real-time surveillance works by continuously monitoring live video recordings in order to immediately detect and respond to security incidents, in other words according to the principle: “Big Brother is waking you!”.
+You either have your own employees who do nothing all day but stare at monitors and hope that something will finally happen, or you hire an external security service to do exactly that for you.
 In both cases, people sit in front of screens and watch countless camera feeds.
-They not only have to keep an eye on the premises but also on data protection, and they are essentially just waiting for that one moment when they can say: “There is the intruder!”
+They not only have to keep an eye on the premises, but also on data protection and are actually just waiting for that one moment when they can say: “There’s the burglar!”

 How does the break-in proceed

-Let’s assume the burglars finally sneak onto the premises, and at this crucial moment, the surveillance personnel are distracted – either because they have been staring at monitors for hours, where nothing usually happens, or because the guard is getting a coffee to stay awake.
+Let’s assume that the burglars finally sneak onto the premises, and it is precisely at this crucial moment that the surveillance personnel are distracted – either because they have been staring at monitors for hours, on which nothing usually happens, or because the security guard is just grabbing a coffee to stay awake.
 The sheer monotony of such tasks can quickly lead to fatigue.
-Perhaps the monitoring is also only limited because it is not staffed around the clock for privacy reasons or cost reasons
+Monitoring may also only run to a limited extent because it is not staffed around the clock for data protection or cost reasons.

-But even when everything runs smoothly, other pitfalls lurk: humans are simply not designed to watch video feeds for hours on end, where rarely anything happens (except for TikTok and Instagram).
-Eventually, concentration and reaction speed just diminish, and real threats can easily be overlooked.
-Additionally, frequent false alarms – triggered by animals, weather, or other harmless factors – minimize the staff’s attention and delay their response time
+But even if everything runs smoothly, there are other pitfalls lurking: people are simply not designed to spend hours watching video feeds on which nothing happens very often (with the exception of TikTok and Instagram).
+At some point, concentration and reaction speed simply diminish and real threats can easily be overlooked.
+What’s more, frequent false alarms – triggered by animals, weather or other harmless factors – minimize staff attention and delay their response time.

 The costs

-In the end, the false alarm rate may be better and the monitoring may be active in real-time, but you pay a small fortune for it.
-Traditional real-time monitoring with an internal security service requires a large number of employees to ensure 24/7 operation.
-Each operator can usually monitor only about 30 cameras, which means that for larger facilities, multiple employees per shift are needed.
-Personnel costs add up quickly.
-Additionally, there are costs for setup – including monitors, communication equipment, and regular training.
-External security services offer the possibility of outsourcing the infrastructure, but they are by no means cheaper.
-Here, not only hourly fees apply, which vary depending on the region and service provider, but often also surcharges for emergency deployments.
-Additionally, technical and organizational factors hinder efficiency: External service providers therefore cannot always supervise multiple companies in parallel, as the maximum number of cameras that can be monitored per operator is limited.
+In the end, the false alarm rate may be better and monitoring may be active in real time, but you pay a small fortune for it.
+Traditional real-time monitoring with in-house security requires a large number of staff to ensure 24/7 operation.
+Each operator can usually only monitor around 30 cameras, which means that you need several employees per shift for larger facilities.
+The personnel costs quickly add up.
+On top of this, there are also costs for the equipment – including monitors, communication equipment and regular training.
+Although external security services offer the option of outsourcing the infrastructure, they are by no means cheaper.
+Not only are there hourly fees, which vary depending on the region and service provider, but there are often also surcharges for emergency operations.
+In addition, technical and organizational factors make efficiency more difficult: external service providers are therefore not always able to support several companies at the same time, as the maximum number of cameras to be monitored per operator is limited.

 AI-based real-time video surveillance